khendrat/CourseraJHUCourse3/CodeBook.md

 ## Result (Tidy Data)

-Data set with the average of each variable for each activity from the data set in Course 3 Master.txt.
+Data set with the average of each variable for each activity and each subject from the data set in Course 3 Master.txt.

 ## Steps to Create Result

 1. Create a molten data frame (narrow form) from the data set in Course 3 Master.txt using the melt function.
-2. Summarize the average of each variable for each activity by applying the mean function within the dcast function.

-# Course 3 Subject.txt

-## Data Sources

-* Course 3 Master.txt

-## Result (Tidy Data)

-Data set with the average of each variable for each subject from the data set in Course 3 Master.txt.

-## Steps to Create Result

-1. Create a molten data frame (narrow form) from the data set in Course 3 Master.txt using the melt function.
-2. Summarize the average of each variable for each subject by applying the mean function within the dcast function.
+2. Summarize the average of each variable for each activity and each subject by applying the mean function within the dcast function.

-# R function to create all these.

-run_analysis.r